iShubhra/PPT/ppt.md

 | 50-slide deck | Very expensive | Same script, same speed |

 **Bottom line:** AI is used only once — for thinking and content.
 Python handles all the building and formatting.
 Any small changes can be done without touching AI at all.

 ---

+---

+## (Advanced) Agentic AI — Let the AI Validate the Entire Flow

+This is an optional but powerful upgrade to the above steps.

+Instead of manually reviewing each step, you can instruct the AI to act as an **agent** — meaning it checks its own work before passing it to the next step.

+Add this instruction to your prompt:

+> *"Before generating the final output, validate each step: confirm the prompt is well-structured, confirm the JSON matches the expected format, and confirm the Python script has no errors.
+Only proceed if all three are correct."*

+**What this does:**
+- The AI reviews the prompt it generated — is it complete and clear?
+- The AI checks the JSON — do all slides have the required fields?
+- The AI validates the Python script — will it run without errors?
+- If anything is wrong, it fixes it **before** handing over the output

+**Why this matters:**
+You are not debugging.
+You are not re-prompting.
+The AI is responsible for making sure everything is correct end to end.
+You just review the final result.

+> Think of it as having a team member who double-checks their own work before sending it to you.

+---